Cubs take unique path to top of National League at All-Star break

 The Cubs' farm system isn't as deep as it used to be, but perhaps there's enough there for a deal before July 31.
 Bote has become a trade chip -- or perhaps made others more expendable.
 Either way, a deal for a pitcher or two seems likely.

 "To be here without the benefit of the pitching like we thought it would be, is pretty phenomenal, actually," Maddon said.
-But in nearly the same breath, Maddon added: "Starting pitching holds a big key for the second half for us."
+In nearly the same breath, he added: "Starting pitching holds a big key for the second half for us."

 "The biggest thing is keeping your head down and keep plodding ahead," Lester said.
 "You can't worry about other teams and what they're doing."